German Volunteer Corps

-The German Volunteer Corps (Німецький Добровольчий Корпус Deutsches Freiwilligen Korps) was a volunteer unit composed of German national volunteers, part of the Main Directorate of Intelligence of Ukraine.
+The German Volunteer Corps (Німецький Добровольчий Корпус Deutsches Freiwilligenkorps) is a volunteer unit composed of German national volunteers, part of the Main Directorate of Intelligence of Ukraine.
 The unit has coordinated with various other Ukrainian military units under the Main Directorate of Intelligence of Ukraine, such as the Russian Volunteer Corps, the Free Russia Legion, and the Polish Volunteer Corps in Ukraine.
-GVC was incorporated into the 49th Infantry Battalion in April 2025.
+The organization was incorporated into the 49th Infantry Battalion in April 2025.

 History

 Background

 Since the outbreak of the Russian invasion of Ukraine on 24 February 2022, many German nationals have travelled to Ukraine to fight for both Russia and Ukraine.
 Many of these, reportedly by the Federal Ministry of the Interior, have been affiliated with left and right-wing extremism.
 According to a report by German news outlet Welt, approximately 39 people left Germany with the intention of participating in the conflict.
 27 of these people were reportedly pro-Russian, and the remaining 12 were pro-Ukrainian.
 Additionally, it was also said that German authorities had significant proof of the majority of these people participating in combat.

 Other German nationals, unaffiliated with extremism have also joined the conflict.
 There have been a number of ex-soldiers, notably some being ex-servicemen from the German Bundeswehr, who have joined other structures within the Ukrainian Armed Forces such as the International Legion - belonging to the Territorial Defense Forces.